+The experimental activities at MPIK are based on a strong research record in experimental neutrino physics and low-background techniques.
 The involved theoretical expertise at MPIK and MPP involves well known experts working on a broad set of topics which are directly and indirectly relevant for the LAGUNA proposal.
 The expertise includes on the formal side theoretical studies of neutrino mass models, extensions of the Standard Model which can accommodate neutrino properties and proton decay.
 The theoretical activities include various activities concerning the modelling of neutrino sources, including supernovae neutrinos, geo-neutrinos, neutrino beams, and reactor neutrinos.
 Another topics is the propagation of neutrinos in matter in the Earth and in supernovae and detection channels.
 Development and application of the GloBES software, a powerful simulation tool for long baseline and reactor neutrinos with three flavour oscillations in matter.
 There exists also a lot of expertise in the phenomenology of Dark Matter and axions and in theories beyond the Standard Model providing Dark Matter or axion candidates.